AuraMoon55/AuraMoon55/README.md

   - 16 years old.

-  - Cuurently Residing in Punjab, India.
+  - Curently Residing in Punjab, India.

   - I'm Seasoned in Python, but its always better to know more.
 </td>